Manage Source Code Versions with Subversion

-The administration tool also provides capabilities facilitate the upgrade of a repository’s data store to the latest version of the schema.
-Issue the following command for an upgrade:
+Upgrade a repository’s data store to the latest version of the schema:

-In cases where you’re manipulating Subversion’s data store (as in an upgrade or moving to a new machine), it’s useful to create a “dump” of your Subversion repository to store as a backup.
+In cases where you’re manipulating Subversion’s data store (e.g. an upgrade or moving to a new machine), it’s useful to create a dump of your Subversion repository to store as a backup.
 By default, this contains the full content of each commit.
-Create an svn “dump” by issuing a command in the following form:

 In this example, the repository is located at

-/var/svn/morris-1259853077.svn.
-We advise you to name your svn backups with file names that refer to the revision or time when the backup was created, as well as the name of the repository contained in the backup.
+/var/svn/subversion-test-1259853077.svn.
+To make it easier to organize, name your svn backups with file names that refer to the revision or time when the backup was created, as well as the name of the repository contained in the backup.

-If you want to save your backups in an incremental format, which outputs the differences between revisions rather than full copies of the revisions, issue a command in the following form:
+You can also save your backups in an incremental format, which outputs the differences between revisions rather than full copies of each revision:

-trunk/directory is where core development and changes are stored.
-A full copy of the project’s “source” is located in the trunk directory.
+trunk: Where core development and changes are stored.
+A full copy of the project’s source is located in the trunk directory.